Moving Sushi Expedition Ethics

 Over the coming years we plan to develop and instigate marine inspired expeditions, gathering together scientists, photographers, film makers and entrepreneurs or anyone that is interested in ocean exploration.
 The concept for an expedition can be as wild and as far reaching as we dare to dream, and we are gathering people together to dream big.
 If you would like to be part of an expedition send us an email detailing in what capacity you would like to be involved or what idea you may have that warrants an expedition that as a team, with you, we can build.

-Regarding our expeditions, there is no hard and fast rule, however will will try to endeavour to achieve the following:
+Regarding our expeditions, there is no hard and fast rule, however we will aim to achieve the following:

-4. Expeditions must try and be “ground breaking” - linking ideas, challenging norms, working from "outside the box" so to speak.
+- Expeditions must try and be “ground breaking," linking ideas, challenging norms, working from "outside the box" so to speak.